sasiqwerty/learn-java/first-steps.md

 Java is an example of an Object-oriented programming language and it supports OOPS concepts.

-## what is the basic structure of writing a program in JAVA?
+## What is the Basic Structure of Writing a Program in JAVA?

 The basic structure of a Java program includes the following components: